-- Keeping parents informed about the mental health topics their children are learning about in PSHE and sharing ideas for extending and exploring this learning at home. - Speaking to parents about their child's wellbeing to ensure that we work in partnership to get the best outcomes for the child. - Our Wellbeing Champions in school help to promote and encourage healthy food eating and daily physical activity.
-They help out in the hall with our commitment to reward healthy food choices.
-Children are given 3 dojos each day they eat a healthy lunch.
-They also lead the High Intensity Interval Training at the end of breaktimes.
+- Keeping parents informed about the mental health topics their children are learning about in PSHE and sharing ideas for extending and exploring this learning at home. - Speaking to parents about their child's wellbeing to ensure that we work in partnership to get the best outcomes for the child. - Sports champions are chosen for the week to lead the High Intensity Interval Training at the end of break times.
 This is a sequence of 3 short high intensity exercises that all children do on the playground.
 The aim is to help children improve their physical fitness and readiness for learning back in the classroom. - The Daily Mile is used to help promote physical, social, emotional and mental health and wellbeing of our pupils.
 The aim is to run, jog or walk in the fresh air with their classmates.